DPdotexe/Counter-S2I/README.md

 # Counter-S2I
-This is the final project for Start2Impact - Javascript Basics Section
+This is the final project for Start2Impact - Javascript Basics

 Try counter app on this link --> https://dpcounter.netlify.app/